bshort092/bshort092.github.io/process.md

 How insights inform the design:

+By combining the dataset from its original layout in separate csv's into a single array of objects allowed us to grab the information we needed for any visualization in a direct way.

 ~~The original dataset is 900 MB with several columns that don&#39;t play a role in our visualization, therefore, we will need to remove unused columns.
 The rest of the data will be used in the visualization through filtering and aggregation.
 We will initially load the csv file into javascript objects that we will filter based on the user&#39;s settings.~~

 **6.** _Design evolution._